aliibrahim123/neocomp.js/readme.md

 it achieves this goal by being close to the root, it is simple javascript with normal html as templating, and doesnt have fancy features that requires transpiling or learning new paradigm.

-want to learn more?
-read the [Why? section](./docs/why.md) to learn more about neocomp unique features.

 # docs
 this is the index of the documentation.
 - [rawdom](./docs/rawdom.md)